 An in-depth study of the writing of several of the more important American novels and novelists.
-(Spring Even)
+(Spring Even) Pre-requisite: ENGL 1103

-LIT 4453 Shakespeare and Western Drama
+LIT 4533 Shakespeare and His Contemporaries

 This course studies several of Shakespeare's major plays as well as other English Renaissance plays and then moves from there to note how western drama adapts and changes the dramatic form.
 This course will cover plays from Shakespeare's day to the modern era.
 (Fall Even)